RadomirRalev/beertag-project/README.md

 # Beertag

-BeerTag is a RESTful API for rating and collecting beers.
+BeerTag is a RESTful web application for rating and collecting beers.

 Bugs - 'Update' html file does not read CSS files.
      - No pagination